nickw444/opencore-efi-z77/README.md

 * syslog | grep Wake
 * log show --style syslog | fgrep "Wake reason"
 * Turns out random wakes during the night was due to power nap.
 Disabled power nap in system preferences and appears to have solved the issue
+* Serial Port must be disabled in the BIOS [Source](https://www.insanelymac.com/forum/topic/339369-wake-issues-since-catalina/?tab=comments#comment-2691528), without this a KP when resuming from sleep will occur.

 ```
 jq -r 'map(.timestamp | match("\\d+\\-\\d+\\-\\d+\\s+\\d+:\\d+") | .string ) | .[]' | uniq